Author: Sergii Putsov (20 years of Oly Lifting & Training experience)

 Deadlifts take this category because they're so much easier to do.

-2. Muscle and Strength Building
+2. Muscle And Strength Building

 Deadlifts make you lift heavier weights slowly and in total control.
-This builds your muscle mass and raw power more than power cleans.
+This builds your muscle mass and raw absolute strength power more than power cleans.
 Power cleans make you create explosive movement while lifting heavy weights.
 This builds your muscle for powerful acceleration and athleticism.

 If you want to improve your explosive strength, power cleans will do a better job; but deadlifts are unrivaled for building bigger muscles and more strength.
 Deadlifts take this one.